GraviBERT: Transformer-based inference for gravitational-wave time series: Conclusions and Outlook

 \section{Conclusions and Outlook}

+We have introduced \texttt{GraviBERT}, a novel deep learning model for GW signal analysis that fuses an Inception-inspired multi-scale convolutional frontend with a transformer encoder.
+The key novelty of \texttt{GraviBERT} lies in its self-supervised pretraining strategy, which enables learning of transferable representations of the underlying physics, followed by fine-tuning on labeled data.
+This is facilitated by the feature extractor, which learns local temporal features, and the transformer's self-attention mechanism, which captures global dependencies.
+In the current work, we demonstrate its capabilities using a regression head that outputs point estimates for source parameters backed by MC dropouts.

-We have introduced \texttt{GraviBERT}, a novel and versatile model for parameter inference of GW time-series, through the fusion of an Inception-inspired multi-scale convolutional frontend with a transformer encoder. \texttt{GraviBERT} infers source parameters, such as masses and spins, directly from noisy time-domain waveforms down to few-percent level, without the need for explicit denoising steps.
-Our two-stage training strategy, leveraging BERT-style pretraining followed by targeted fine-tuning, yields substantial improvements in both training efficiency and inference accuracy, and enables adaptation to new detector configurations and waveform approximants.
-When evaluated on in-domain data (ET), pretraining reduces the mean absolute error by up to $30\%$ and accelerates training convergence by up to $6\times$.
-Furthermore, the mean relative precision of the inferred masses and distances reaches the few-percent level, while the mean absolute error in the effective spin is as low as $\sim 10^{-3}$ for the challenging case of SNR = 10 \footnote{We notice that these results were derived without a thorough hyperparameter study for our model.}.
-We remind that our distance refers to an effective luminosity distance rescaled to fixed SNR, not an actual astrophysical one.
+Our two-stage training strategy---leveraging BERT-style pretraining followed by targeted fine-tuning---yields substantial improvements in both training efficiency and inference accuracy, while demonstrating promising adaptation to new detector configurations and waveform approximants.
+When evaluated on in-domain data (ET), pretraining reduces the MAE by up to $31\%$ and accelerates training convergence by up to $6\times$.
+Furthermore, the mean relative precision of the inferred masses and distances reaches the few-percent level, while the MAE in effective spin is as low as $\sim 10^{-3}$ for the challenging case of SNR = 10\footnote{These results were obtained without exhaustive hyperparameter optimisation.}.
+We note that the reported distance corresponds to an effective luminosity distance rescaled to fixed SNR, rather than the actual astrophysical luminosity distance.

-The advantages are even more pronounced in domain adaptation from ET to LV data.
-By fine-tuning on a small target dataset on LV data, the pretrained model on ET noise converges up to $15\times$ faster and achieves an error reduction of up to $40\%$ compared to a model trained from scratch on LV.
+The advantages are even more pronounced in domain adaptation from ET to LVK data.
+By fine-tuning on a small target dataset on LVK data, the pretrained model on ET noise converges up to $15\times$ faster and achieves an error reduction of up to $47\%$ compared to a model trained from scratch on LVK.
 This enhanced predictive precision is particularly notable in the low SNR regime, while the flexibility of the model’s architecture paves the way for broad applicability across multi-messenger astronomy.
 We note that while our estimation of inherent model uncertainty relied on the probabilistic approach of MC Dropouts, our parameter inference itself was not Bayesian.
 A Bayesian treatment could be pursued by replacing the regression head with normalising flows.